conoro/ytpodders/README.md

 - [x] add - add a subscription.
 Pass it the URL of a YouTube Channel or User (TODO: sanitize input)
 - [x] list - list all subscriptions as ID, URL, Title maybe
 - [x] delete - delete a subscription by ID
+- [x] server - run a web-server as a developer which lets users authorise the app to access Dropbox

 TODO
-- [ ] server - run a web-server as a developer which lets users authorise the app to access Dropbox
 - [ ] dryrun - same as run except nothing is downloaded and the database is not modified but it lists what it would do
 - [ ] prune - pass a number of days as param.
 Mark entries in DB as "expired".
 Delete mp3 files locally and from Dropbox.
 Do not re-download on next run!
 - [ ] reauth - re-run the Auth flow to get a new Dropbox token
 - [ ] reinit - Clear the DB completely and delete both local and Dropbox MP3s

 ## More TODOs
-- [ ] Switch back to RSS (http://www.danfergusdesign.com/classfiles/generalReference/rssFeedSample.php) from ATOM so I can use elements like <itunes:image href="https://ytpodders.com/YTPodders_1400x1400_iTunes.png"/>
+- [ ] Switch back to RSS (http://www.danfergusdesign.com/classfiles/generalReference/rssFeedSample.php) from ATOM so I can use elements like &lt;itunes:image href="https://ytpodders.com/YTPodders_1400x1400_iTunes.png"/&gt;
-- [ ] scheduling on OSX how? cron?
 - [ ] Add configurable limit on number of videos to download per channel (default 5 seems reasonable)
 - [ ] Improved Error Checking and Handling
-- [ ] Add proper Go-style logging everywhere instead of all of these Print statements
+- [ ] Add proper Go-style logging everywhere
 - [ ] Add proper Set max retention time as parameter in conf.json
 - [ ] sanitize the addition of URLs
-- [ ] validate removal by ID.
+- [ ] validate removal by ID
 - [ ] remove all MP3s locally and on Dropbox when deleting
 - [ ] remove all the entries in subscription_entries when deleting